South Florida's injured count on us

 Filing suit for yourself or a loved one

 Florida allows close family members to file lawsuits on the behalf of others.
 It’s usually limited to parents, children or spouses of injured parties, but siblings have the right to file in certain situations.
-At The Ellsley Law Firm, our spine injury lawyers in Plantation, Pembroke Pines or Davie can help you better understand these laws and guide you through the civil process.
-Schedule your initial consultation with our Firm today to learn what type of compensation you can expect for your unique case.
+At The Ellsley Law Firm, our spine injury lawyers in Plantation can help you better understand these laws and guide you through the civil process.
+Schedule your initial consultation with a personal injury attorney near you today to learn what type of compensation you can expect for your unique case.